spang-lab/datatomb/README.md

   - `description`: free text search in description field
   - `after`: created after some time point (unix time)
   - `before`: created before some time point (unix time)
+  - `lastAccessBefore`: last access before some time point (unix time).
+Only available for admins and mainly used to identify deletion candidates

 TODO: anything else??
 ### `/accessed/<hash>`
 If you are the owner of the dataset `<hash>` (or admin), you may see the access history to that data set.